- 100% owned

 Northern Graphite re-activated the project due to higher prices and renewed interest in graphite projects.
 An additional 6,600m of drilling in 118 holes has been completed bringing total drilling on the project to approximately 12,200m in 275 holes.
 Resources have been more than doubled and upgraded and currently stand at 69.8 million tonnes of measured and indicated resources grading 1.74% graphitic carbon ("Cg") and 24 million tonnes of inferred resources grading 1.65%Cg (both at a 1.02%Cg cutoff grade) and mineralization has not been closed off by drilling.
 The Bissett Creek deposit occurs at surface and covers an area of approximately 1.5 by 0.5 kilometres.
 There is minimal overburden and the maximum depth of the resource is about 80m.
 Bissett Creek is a very unique deposit in that approximately 90% of the contained graphite will be categorized as large and extra large flake which is believed to be the highest ratio in the industry.

 The Company intends to develop the Bissett Creek graphite deposit in two phases.
 In 2012 a full Feasibility Study ("FS") was completed with respect to the Phase 1 development and an NI 43-101 Report was filed.
-The FS was updated in 2013.
+The FS was updated in 2013 and a sensitivity analysis was completed in 2018.
+This analysis reviewed the effects of current prices, exchange rates and capital and operating costs on project economics and the results were summarized in press releases issued on December 12, 2018 and February 8, 2019.
 Phase 2 consists of doubling production after three years of operation as described in an Expansion Preliminary Economic Assessment ("PEA") which was completed in 2013 and filed on SEDAR.
 The PEA is the current NI 43-101 Report with respect to the project.
 Shareholders, investors and other interested parties should refer to the PEA for a complete description of the project.

-The Company's Mine Closure Plan has been filed and accepted by the Provincial Government and is the main environmental approval required.
-A number of other operational approvals and permits are required and all are expected to be received by the first half of 2019.
-The Company anticipates being in a position to commence construction in 2019, subject to financing, and to commence production in 2020.
+The Company's Mine Closure Plan has been filed and accepted by the Provincial Government and is the main approval required.
+Due to the passage of time and a number of changes made to the project, an amended Mine Closure Plan has to be filed.
+A number of other operational approvals and permits are required and all are expected to be received in 2019.
+The Company anticipates being in a position to commence construction in 2022, subject to financing, and to commence production in 2023.

 Probable mining reserves were established based on, and are a subset of, measured and indicated resources of 69.8 million tonnes (“Mt”) grading 1.74% “Cg” based on a 1.02% Cg cutoff.
 The final mine plan only contemplated a 25 to 30 year operation and resulted in probable reserves of 28.3 Mt of ore grading 2.06%Cg based on a COG of 0.96%Cg.
-Probable reserves include 24.3 Mt grading 2.20%Cg that will be processed first and 4.0 Mt grading 1.26%Cg from a low grade stockpile (“LGS”) that will be processed at the end of the mine life.
+Probable reserves include 24.3 Mt grading 2.20%Cg that will be processed first.
 In order to increase head grades in the initial years of production while maintaining a reasonable stripping ratio, measured and indicated resources grading between 0.96%Cg and 1.5%Cg will be stockpiled, largely within the mined out areas of the pit.
-The total LGS will be 16.5 Mt grading 1.26%Cg and will provide a great deal of flexibility in future operations as it will be available for processing at a later date, either through an expanded facility or at the end of the mine life.
+The total LGS will be 16.5 Mt grading 1.26%Cg and will be processing at the end of the mine life.
 It also represents a low cost source of ore that could be processed during periods of depressed prices.